CoLRev-Environment/bib-dedupe/README.md

 ## Features

-- **Entity Resolution**: Bib-Dedupe goes beyond traditional deduplication by performing entity resolution, linking duplicate records instead of deleting them.
+- Goal: automated duplicate linking without false positives
+- preprocessing approach that mirrors the specific error generation process of academic databases (e.g., re-formatting authors, abbreviating journals)
+- **Entity Resolution**: Bib-Dedupe does not simply delete duplicates, but it links duplicates to resolve the entitity and integrates the data.
 This allows for validation, undo operations, and a more comprehensive understanding of record relationships.
 - **Programmatic Access**: Bib-Dedupe is designed for seamless integration into your research workflow, providing programmatic access for easy incorporation into scripts and applications.
 - **Transparent and Reproducible Rules**: Bib-Dedupe's blocking and matching rules are transparent and easily reproducible.
 Researchers can fine-tune these rules based on their specific needs, promoting reproducibility in deduplication processes.
 - **Continuous Benchmarking**: Continuous integration tests running on GitHub Actions ensure ongoing benchmarking, maintaining the library's reliability and performance across datasets.
+- **Efficient and Parallel Computation**: Bib-Dedupe implements computations efficiently and in parallel, using appropriate data structures and functions for optimal performance.

 ## Installation